Creating a Strategy

 }

 You did not provide execution_config or execution_state in the request.
 The API automatically populates both with defaults from trading_defaults.json.
-You can override any field by including it in your request.
+You can override any field by including it in your request — a partial execution_config you send is merged over the defaults, so omitting a field keeps its default rather than dropping it.
 See the Risk Management guide for details on every field.

 Step 5: Verify the strategy